Armstrong joined the projects and investigations team at Bloomberg News in 2010.

 This story was the result of a computer analysis matching newly released Medicare payment data with a second database of physicians sanctioned by Medicare or banned from the federal program.
 The story showed how doctors collected millions of dollars from Medicare even after losing their license to practice.
 Another story in Businessweek Magazine looked at how one insurer was committing Medicare fraud overseas.

-Other stories include an investigation of the growing, expensive and controversial use of spinal fusion surgeries; a report on a doctor-owned surgery center recruiting patients from across the country to undergo a procedure with questionable efficacy and potentially dangerous complications; stories on the multi-billion dollar industry of treating pain, including this one on the maker of OxyContin, another story here on a private company targeting victims of auto accidents, and the growing use of risky steroid injections for pain that later prompted a warning from the FDA.
+Other stories include an investigation of the growing, expensive and controversial use of spinal fusion surgeries; a report on a doctor-owned surgery center recruiting patients from across the country to undergo a procedure with questionable efficacy and potentially dangerous complications; stories on the multi-billion dollar industry of treating pain, including Purdue Says Kentucky Suit Over OxyContin Could Be Painful – Bloomberg on the maker of OxyContin, another story here on a private company targeting victims of auto accidents, and the growing use of steroids for pain ( Epidurals Linked to Paralysis Seen With $300 Billion Pain Market) that later prompted a warning (FDA Warning on Pain Injections Comes Too Late for Some – Bloomberg) from the FDA.

 For a more detailed list of my work for Bloomberg, including magazine stories, video and radio reports, click here: Bloomberg-Articles-Videos-Radio-Complete-Listing (1)